core-wg/href/draft-ietf-core-href.md

 structure.

-A CRI reference is considered *absolute* if it is well-formed and the sequence of elements starts with a `scheme`.
+A CRI reference is considered *absolute* if it is well-formed and the sequence of sections starts with a `scheme`.

-A CRI reference is considered *relative* if it is well-formed and the sequence of elements is empty or starts with an element other than those that would constitute a `scheme`.
+A CRI reference is considered *relative* if it is well-formed and the sequence of sections is empty or starts with an section other than those that would constitute a `scheme`.